Dgcon 2015 - Speakers

 Lecture: 100G and 400G Optical Ethernet and general Datacom testing requirements

-John Calvin is the DataCom Segment Manager and Ultra Performance Planner for Tektronix performance instrument group.
-He is a senior member of IEEE and has spent many of this technical years at Tektronix, enabling high performance communications, consumer/enterprise and data-com standards.
+John Calvin is the DataCom Segment Manager and Ultra Performance Planner for the Tektronix performance instrument group.
+He is a senior member of IEEE and has spent many of this his? technical years at Tektronix, enabling high performance communications, consumer/enterprise and data-com standards.

 John holds a Bachelor’s Degree in Electrical Engineering from Washington State University and holds 8 patents in measurement related technology.
 He is a recognized spec contributor to the fields of InfiniBand, Fibre-Channel, PCI Express, SATA and USB.
-Early in John’s career he led physical layer design efforts for ITU-T communications standards and has returned this and recent IEEE 802.3 efforts as an area of professional focus.
+Early in John’s career he led physical layer design efforts for ITU-T communications standards and has returned to this and recent IEEE 802.3 efforts as an area of professional focus.